MartinaCasari/ANFIS_PM_adjustment/README.md

-# Fuzzy System for PM2.5 Adjustment with Rule Reduction
+# FuzzyAir: Fuzzy System for PM2.5 Adjustment with Rule Reduction

 This repository implements an **Adaptive Neuro-Fuzzy Inference System (ANFIS)** for adjusting low-cost sensor PM2.5 measurements, with explainable AI techniques for rule reduction and optimization.